-- 1. Admissions Office-Initiated Drop.
-The Registrar may administratively drop a student from any class for which he or she does not have the prerequisite courses, or exemption from the prerequisites, whether the student enrolls in such a class during the regular registration period or the drop/add period. - 2.
-Student-Initiated Withdrawal: Students may withdraw from a class or classes during the first week of instruction of a regular semester and the first two days of a summer session without anything being recorded on their transcripts.
-From the second through the eighth week of instruction of a regular semester and from the third day of classes through the third week of a summer term, students may withdraw by filing a withdrawal form in the Records Office.
+- 1. Admissions Office-Initiated Drop: The Registrar may administratively drop a student from any class for which he or she does not have the prerequisite courses, or exemption from the prerequisites, whether the student enrolls in such a class during the regular registration period or the drop/add period. - 2.
+Administrative Drop: Students are responsible for registering only for those courses for which they have met the stated prerequisites.
+Students who register for classes without the proper prerequisite courses or exemption from the prerequisites and are administratively dropped after the refund period are not eligible for a refund of tuition or fees. - 3.
+Student-Initiated Official Withdrawal: Students may withdraw from a class or classes during the first week of instruction of a regular semester and the first two days of a summer session without anything being recorded on their transcripts by filing a withdrawal form at the Office of Admission and Records Office.
+See Cancellation Fee section for applicable charges.

+From the second through the eighth week of instruction of a regular semester and from the third day of classes for each summer session through the third week of each summer session, students may withdraw by filing a withdrawal form in the Records Office.
 This form must be signed by the student's advisor.
 A "W" (indicating an official withdrawal) will be recorded.
-If students fail to file the withdrawal form, a "UW" (Unofficial Withdrawal) will be recorded unless the instructor of the course submits an academic grade.
-The "UW" will be calculated in the GPA in the same way as an "F." See Cancellation Fees for applicable charges.
+If students fail to file the withdrawal form and does not attend the class, a "UW" (Unofficial Withdrawal) will be recorded.
+The "UW" will be calculated in the GPA in the same way as an "F." See Cancellation Fee section for applicable charges.

-After the eighth week of instruction of a regular semester and after the third week of a summer session, students may NOT withdraw from individual courses without submitting to the Records Office a petition that has been approved by the relevant instructor and the advisor.
-Students requesting a complete withdrawal from the University must file a withdrawal form available at the Records Office and obtain signatures.
+After the eighth week of instruction of a regular semester and after the third week of a summer session, students may NOT withdraw from individual courses without submitting to the Records Office a Petition to Withdraw form that has been approved by the class instructor and the student's advisor.
+Students requesting a complete withdrawal from the University must file a withdrawal form available at the Records Office and obtain the required signatures.
+See Cancellation Fee section for applicable charges.

-When students leave the University or stop attending a class without carrying out their withdrawal according to this regulation, the administrative mark "UW" will be recorded unless the instructor submits an academic grade.
-See Cancellation Fees for applicable charges.

-3. Probation/Suspension for Unofficial Withdrawal.
-Students who accumulate three or more unofficial withdrawals (UW), whether in one semester or in subsequent semesters, will be put on probation the following semester.
+- 3. Unofficial Withdrawal: When students leave the University or stop attending a class without requesting an official withdrawal according to this regulation, the administrative mark "UW" will be recorded unless the instructor submits an academic grade.
+For GPA purposes, a UW is regarded as an F grade.
+All tuition and fees apply - 4.
+Probation/Suspension for Unofficial Withdrawal: Students who accumulate three or more unofficial withdrawals (UW), whether in one semester or in subsequent semesters, will be put on probation the following semester.
 Any "UW" received while on probation will be a violation of that status and will result in the penalties prescribed under the probation/suspension policy.